ENCCS/vasp-best-practices/content/fcc_Si.md

     print ("B: %2.6f GPa" % (B/GPa))
     print ()

-run it to calculate the equilibrium volume using an equation of state:
+run it to calculate the equilibrium volume using an equation of state

     python eqos.py